Greek deal or not, the euro is now a different beast

 If neither peak nor trough seemed terribly well thought through, there are reasonable questions over political messages that bordered on guarantees and unreasonable 'certainties'.

-The ECB's interventions since 2012, its backstops, liquidity injections and this year's quantitative easing programme, have helped to collapse spreads once again in recent years.
+The ECB's interventions since 2012, its backstops, liquidity injections and this year's quantitative easing program, have helped to collapse spreads once again in recent years.

 Yet few think a return to pre-2008 spreads makes any more sense than it did back then.